Our knowledge of orthopaedics. Your best health.

 Medical History and Physical Examination

 After discussing your symptoms and medical history, your doctor will examine your back.
 This will include looking at your back and push on different areas to see if it hurts.
-Your doctor may have you bend forward, backward, and side-to-side to see if you have limitations of movement or pain.
+Your doctor may have you bend forward, backward, and side-to-side to see if you pain or if movement is limited.

 Imaging Tests